soghomon-b/title-finder-main/README.md

   - call the titles-finder function
   - call the tags-producer function
   - then the title-tagger function.
-  - if you want the page to be printed with the titles found on separate lines, call the page-printer function.
+  - Call the page-printer function if you want the page to be printed with the titles found on separate lines.

+    ```python
+    #import the model
+    from training_file_copies import model

+    #define the parameters needed for the deployer object
+    optimal_threshold: int = 0.002 #the threshold of the probability of the tags to be seen as titles.
+    text : str = "title finder\ddeployment\82.txt"

+    #make an object instance and follow the steps above
+    deployer: Deployer = Deployer(optimal_threshold, model.model_dict)
+    deployer.titles_finder(text)
+    deployer.tags_producer()
+    deployer.title_tagger()
+    ```